Sidney Johnston Catts: Later life

 Shortly after he left office he became involved in a company with F. L. Jester and in September 1921, he was called before a superior court for questioning for his involvement in a fraudulent business.

 Catts ran for the Democratic nomination for governor in 1924 and 1928, but lost both times.
 During the 1928 presidential election he was one of the Democrats who supported Republican Herbert Hoover over Democrat Al Smith, who was Catholic.

 On April 9, 1929, Catts was indicted by a federal grand jury in Jacksonville for aiding and abetting in counterfeiting money with multiple other people in a plan to distribute $1,000,000 in counterfeited money.
 His first trial in October resulted in a mistrial and was acquitted at his second trial.

-Catts would end up spending the final 8 years of his life in DeFuniak Springs where he would get involved with real estate and farming there.
+Catts spent the final 8 years of his life in DeFuniak Springs where he became involved with real estate and farming.

-On March 9, 1936, Catts died at his home, Sun Bright, in DeFuniak Springs, Florida.
+On March 9, 1936, Catts died at his home, Sun Bright, in DeFuniak Springs, Florida at the age of 72.
 In 1979, the house he lived in from 1924 to 1936 was added to the National Register of Historic Places.